yuchenlin/rebiber/README.md

 # report what would change without writing
 rebiber -i input.bib --dry-run

+# also write the change report to a file (always printed to stdout)
+rebiber -i input.bib --dry-run --report changes.txt
 ```

 You can find a pair of example input and output files in [`examples/input.bib`](examples/input.bib) and [`examples/output.bib`](examples/output.bib).